 This year, take a moment to appreciate our feathered friends and learn more about them.
 This article will explore what National Bird Day is, why we celebrate it, and some interesting facts about birds in general.
 Read on and join us in celebrating one of nature’s most intriguing creatures during National Bird Day!

 National Bird Day is an annual event that celebrates the beauty and importance of birds.
 It was created in 2002 by the Avian Welfare Coalition, a group of organizations dedicated to the welfare of all birds.
-National Bird Day is observed on the second Saturday in May, and events are held across the United States to educate people about the importance of bird conservation.
+National Bird Day is observed on January 5th, and events are held across the United States to educate people about the importance of bird conservation.

 When is National Bird Day?